Skip to main content

 Step 4: Repeat step 2 depending on how many custom fields needed to be set.
 In the example below, three custom fields are created so I need to create one action for each custom field.

-Adding Custom fields in CloudExtend Outlook
+Step 4: Adding Custom fields in ExtendSync Outlook

 Step 1: Open the contact create form.